Clpr/CountyPlus/README.md

 # CountyPlus

-> Last update: July 02, 2024
+## Release

+The first release `v0.0.1` of _CountyPlus_ dataset is available now!
+We still need a little more time to upload the full documentation but users are encouraged to explore the dataset.

+## About the dataset

 **(This project is still updating.
 More contents on the way...)**

-*CountyPlus* dataset is a county-level panel dataset for economic research.
+*CountyPlus* dataset is an open-source county-level panel dataset for economic and social science research.
 It consists of 3000+ U.S. counties years from 2003 to 2019 while covering a broad collection of county-scope variables:

 - County geographic and demographic characteristics
 - Household balance sheets e.g. holdings by asset type